 As Recreation Director, Dean had a major event to plan and carry out: the Spring Carnival which included many different competitions including snowmobile races and dogsled races.
 He spent days planning and coordinating this major event which would attract many visitors from out of town, and which had several thousand dollars in prize money.
 Very early on the day of the big event, we were still in bed sleeping when the phone rang.
 I picked it up: ‘Hello?’

-We spent the next several hours sorting out Jordy’s body at his house.
-The RCMP came from Pierson and asked me all manner of lame questions.
+We spent the next several hours sorting out Gordy’s body at his house.
+The RCMP came from MacPhoo and asked me all manner of lame questions.
 It was pretty obvious, if you had a nose, to detect how he died.
 The poor tortured soul smelled like a distillery mixed with a chemical waste plant.
 He died sitting up on his couch.

 Despite the tragedy, it was an astoundingly beautiful sunny spring day and snow was melting rapidly.
-I was happy that Dean would have a successful carnival because of it, but the warmth wasn’t doing anything for Jordy’s body odor issue.
-For a while I talked to the coffin guy and his wife on the deck at the medical centre (there was no being inside with good ole Jordy).
+I was happy that Dean would have a successful carnival because of it, but the warmth wasn’t doing anything for Gordy’s body odour issue.
+For a while I talked to the coffin guy and his wife on the deck at the medical centre (there was no being inside with good ole corpse Gordy).
 The funny thing about the entrepreneurial coffin guy was that he was an ER nurse.

-When we finally left Polar River in July of 1994, we were happy to go – we had big plans to go travelling, but, we had many mixed feelings about the North.
-Yes, the Gwich’in of Polar River had hired us, but, did we really have any business nosing our way into a tiny First Nations community, for a year?
+When we finally left Arctic Red in July of 1994, we were happy to go – we had big plans to go travelling, but, we had many mixed feelings about the North.
+Yes, the Gwich’in had hired us, but, did we really have any business nosing our way into a tiny First Nations community, for a year?
 Did we do any good at all, or did we just cause surreptitious upset, undermining and questioning of the old ways?

 We had spent some time with the Old Chief Henry.
 He would come to our apartment door and want a cup of tea.
 He told us many stories of the old days and spending time on the trap line, drying fish and getting caribou for the whole community, going by dog sled over the snow.
 The traditional jobs that would be carried out by the women and the young men.
 How the children would play, tumbling and were cherished and spoiled by their Elders.
 Traditional feasts and celebrations.
 His eyes would glisten with the memories behind them.
 I was in awe of this man who had lead his people for over three decades.
 If I had a wish for the Northern Peoples it would be to go back to those ways and to embrace them once again, even if just little by little.
 Perhaps that is impossible, but, I’m gonna wish it anyway.